prodzpod/FathomlessVoidling/README.md

 # Fathomless Voidling

 A Voidling rework mod that makes the fight more fun.
 Stats are reduced by default but can be increased in either the in-game config or the R2Modman config (for those who want to tweak things even more).
-Makes the Void Locus an alternate moon by adding a stage 5 portal, removing void fog from void pillars, and adds item cauldrons (Can toggle the alt moon/void fog).
+(Coming next update, config currently does nothing for "General") Makes the Void Locus an alternate moon by adding a stage 5 portal, removing void fog from void pillars, and adds item cauldrons (Can toggle the alt moon/void fog).

 Phase info: